PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Back-End.md

 • Implements L1-FRS §2.5
 • For each updated or newly inserted daily record, the BE must run compliance checks.
-• Rules are versioned and stored in a DB table (“rule\_set” or similar).
+• Rules are versioned and stored in a DB table ("rule_set" or similar).
 Vessels sync new rule-set entries from office as needed.
-• The BE must attach violation codes to the daily record if thresholds are exceeded (e.g., block\_1…block\_48 show too many “work” segments).
+• The BE must attach violation codes to the daily record if thresholds are exceeded (e.g., block_1…block_48 show too many "work" segments).
 • If OPA is disabled, the BE omits OPA checks and flags.

 #### 2.6 Conflict Handling

 • Implements L1-FRS §2.6
 • All data (including compliance-critical fields) follows a simple last-write-wins approach.
-The record’s updatedAt is compared upon sync or multi-user edits.
+The record's updatedAt is compared upon sync or multi-user edits.
-– If the updatedAt in the DB differs from what the client last saw, the client’s request overwrites the record if the client’s updatedAt is more recent.
+– If the updatedAt in the DB differs from what the client last saw, the client's request overwrites the record if the client's updatedAt is more recent.
 – The overwritten version is written to an audit (log) table for indefinite retention.
 • No additional Admin-driven merges are required.
 The system always treats the most recent updatedAt as canonical.